-At the time we had a pretty good kid, one who is generally willing to go along with things, even if they don’t thrill her.
+Our 8YO was a pretty good kid, and is generally willing to go along with things, even if they didn’t thrill her.
 So we booked our tickets and went for it.
-(She has since turned into a tween and much more vocal when our plans don’t suit her).

-Here’s what to expect and what we recommend if you try it, too.
+Here’s what to expect and what I recommend if you want to visit the house with your family.

-You can visit FallingWater and another Wright home, Kentucky Knob, as a side trip from Pittsburgh or Nemacolin Resort in the Laurel Highlands.
+Tip: You can visit FallingWater and another Wright home, Kentucky Knob, as a side trip from Nemacolin Resort in the Laurel Highlands, too.

 A Guide To Visiting FallingWater With Kids